BOOM Festival

 BOOM Festival was a rock music festival held annually throughout SFR Yugoslavia between 1971 and 1978.
+Initially known as Pop Festival, then Boom Pop Festival, and finally just as BOOM Festival, the event was first held in 1971 in Maribor, while its last edition took place in 1978 in Novi Sad.

-The festival was held for the first time in 1971 in Maribor and for the last time in 1978 in Novi Sad.
-The festival featured numerous prominent acts of the Yugoslav rock scene, and five various artists live albums were recorded on various editions of the festival.
-Most of the editions of the festival were sponsored by the League of Socialist Youth of Yugoslavia.
+Originally organized and sponsored by the Socialist Youth League (SSOJ), the youth wing of Yugoslavia's ruling and only political party, the Communist League (SKJ), the festival featured numerous prominent acts of the Yugoslav rock scene, and five various artists live albums were recorded on various editions of the festival.